 The more important question is: how can you use your skills to impact those results?

 With accounting automation in place, data entry, reconciliation, and other basic admin are no longer somebody’s — well, several somebodys — full-time jobs.

-That means more time and resources you can dedicate to budgeting, forecasting, and other tasks that will actually help move the business forward.
+That means more time and resources you can dedicate to high-skilled tasks such as budgeting and forecasting, that will actually help move the business forward.